KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/requirements/0001-initial-revision.md

 Detailed *Guest* view SHALL include Accommodation Assignment information.

+Detailed *Guest* view SHALL include "Save Changes" button.
+When -- and only when -- users clicks on "Save Changes" the system SHALL store updated information.

+Detailed *Guest* view SHALL include "Reset Changes" button.
+When users clicks on "Reset Changes" the system SHALL restore data in editable controls.

+Detailed *Guest* view SHALL include "Back to the list" button.
+When users clicks on "Back to the list" button Host List screen MUST be shown.

 ##### I want to assign Guest to Accommodation Unit

 *Guest* detail view shall provide means to search for available *Accommodation Units*.
 If *Accommodation Unit* is assigned to a *Guest* and Team Member attempts to search for other *Accommodation Units* an Application SHALL warn the Team Member that current *Accommodation Unit* MAY be removed.